Sergei Solovyov (Catholic priest): The priestly ministry

 However, in 1920, when Catholic Church in Russia, especially the Russian Greek Catholic Church, was persecuted, Solovyov joined the community of Russian Catholics of the Eastern rite, officially joined the Catholic Church in 1921.
-In 1922 he again returned to Orthodoxy, but in November 1923 finally reunited himself with the Catholic Church and became the head of the Moscow community of Greek Catholics.
-From 1924 Solovyov served in the Roman Catholic church of the Immaculate Conception in the Little Georgia Street.
-In 1926 after the arrest of the Exarch Leonid Fyodorov, Father Sergei Solovyov was appointed apostolic administrator of Moscow by Catholic bishop Pius Neve and Vice Exarch for Catholic Synod of the Byzantine rite.
-In 1928 visited Saratov, where he stayed in secret in the local Catholic church.
+In 1922 he again returned to Orthodoxy, but in November 1923 finally reunited himself with the Catholic Church and became the pastor of the semi-underground Moscow community of Greek Catholics.
+From 1924, Solovyov led the Greek Catholics of Moscow in worship inside the Roman Catholic Church of the Immaculate Conception on Malaya Gruzinskaya (Little Georgia Street), in what now the city's Central Administrative Okrug.
+According to his former parishioner Nora Rubashova, the Roman Catholic priests assigned to the parish secretly allowed Father Sergei to use the side altar dedicated to Our Lady of Ostrabrama, where he offered the Byzantine Rite Divine Liturgy in the Old Church Slavonic liturgical language.